Rohan-Beta/ZoomClone/README.md

 ## Getting Started

-Create Zoom Clone using jitsi_meet
+Create Zoom Clone using jitsi_meet and firebase

 ## add dependencies in pubspec.yaml